 Sports Injuries and Athletic Recovery

-One of the most common reasons patients come to Summit Sports and Spine for HBOT is sports-related injury.
+One of the most common reasons patients come to Summit Sports and Spine for HBOT is a sports-related injury.
 Sprains, strains, ligament damage, muscle tears, and stress fractures all involve tissue that needs oxygen to repair efficiently.
 HBOT accelerates that process by increasing oxygen delivery to injured areas, stimulating new blood vessel growth in damaged soft tissue, and mobilizing stem cells to the site of injury.

-Athletes dealing with concussion also benefit significantly.
+Athletes dealing with concussion(s) also benefit significantly.
 Because the brain is one of the most mitochondria-dense organs in the body, restoring oxygen supply after traumatic brain injury is critical.
 Research in sports medicine has found that HBOT can support a faster return to pre-injury activity levels and improve long-term outcomes.
+We start low and slow and evaluate your needs throughout treatment and your responses to HBOT.
+The ability to have higher pressures is critical as the prior evidence has show in research.

 If you are active and dealing with a nagging injury that is not healing on schedule, our sports injury rehabilitation services pair naturally with HBOT to create a faster, more complete recovery plan.